-The Graduate Program Committee will also consider applications for spring enrollment.
+The ECED program is designed with for cohorts of students to enroll in the fall semester each academic year.
+In rare cases, the Graduate Program Committee may consider spring enrollment.
 Please reach out to either the Graduate Program Director and/or the Senior Program Coordinator if you are interested in spring enrollment.
 Deadlines will be posted on the SUCCEED website as appropriate.